Carpk/ShawnKlein/_posts/2016-03-10-dynamic-methods-in-ruby.md

 ---
 There are three main ways to get Ruby to dynamically generate code for us.
 These are ways that Ruby will generate code for a method when it simply does not exist yet.

-In our examples, we will be defining code in a Library class, which could have a ivar `@books` an array of Book objects.
+In our examples, we will be defining code in a Library class, which could have an ivar called `@books` as an array of Book objects.

 ###Send

 The `#send` method is pretty much at the center of all our dynamic methods.
 It takes a symbol, and passes it to the calling class where it searches that class and all ancestors for that method to execute.
-Our Books class has `attr_reader :title` enabled.
+For our example, lets say our Book objects have `attr_reader :title` enabled.

 ```
 def sort_books_by(attr)